Atletico Madrid first in Champions League as they fail to register single shot in first half against Manche...

 Frustrating first half

-Atletico limited Manchester City, with the two sides combining for just 0.18 expected goals between them.
+Atletico limited Manchester City, with the two sides combining for just 0.18 expected goals between them in the first half.

 Man City accounted for the entriety of that number, with none of their six shots finding the target.